BLACspace Cooperative is a hub for a thriving

 Space

-Uniting BLACspace members, partners, and space-holders to acquire, share, and steward spaces that strengthen the roots of Black arts and culture in Oakland.
+Uniting BLACspace members, partners, and space-holders to acquire, share, and steward spaces that strengthen the roots of arts and culture in Oakland.

 5